The laws surrounding marijuana are constantly changing.

 If the police find several marijuana paraphernalia items, they might make the case that you intended to sell or distribute those items to other people.

-Possession of marijuana paraphernalia in Virginia is a Class 1 misdemeanor, punishable with both fines and jail time.
+Possession of marijuana paraphernalia in Virginia is a Class 1 misdemeanor, punishable by both fines and jail time.

 However, being caught with paraphernalia also gives police probable cause to search you or your car for drugs, which can lead to further charges.